 This research experimentally investigates whether people feel or think differently after being exposed to the words 'females,' 'males,' 'women,' or 'men' as nouns.
-Expanding on past research on the perceptions of the word 'female' versus 'woman', our primary hypothesis is that women in the 'females' condition would feel less human, lower levels of respect, and perceive the speaker as having higher levels of gender essentialist and sexist beliefs when compared to all other groups.
+Expanding on past research on the perceptions of the word 'female' versus 'woman', our primary hypothesis is that women in the 'females' condition would feel less human, lower levels of respect, and

-THE ASSOCIATION BETWEEN PSYCHOLOGICAL STRESS, NEIGHBORHOOD CRIME AND SLEEP HEALTH.
+POSTER 63THE ASSOCIATION BETWEEN PSYCHOLOGICAL STRESS, NEIGHBORHOOD CRIME AND SLEEP HEALTH.

-DANIELA REYES (LEHMAN COLLEGE CUNY), MIA BUDESCU (LEHMAN COLLEGE), MARTIN J DOWNIN JR (LEHMAN COLLEGE)
+DANIELA REYES (LEHMAN COLLEGE CUNY), MIA BUDESCU (LEHMAN COLLEGE), MARTIN J DOWNING JR (LEHMAN COLLEGE)